Asprao78/cloudRay_assignment/README.md

 5. Open the terminal and run the command 'node index.js'

 Expected:
-Your output.json file shoud be visible in the directory.
+Your output.json file should be visible in the directory.